New Health Secretary says Matheson payout is ‘a right that is awarded’

 Michael Matheson resigned on February 8 after incurring £10,935 in data roaming charges on his iPad while on a family holiday.

-The new Health Secretary for Scotland said it is for his predecessor to decide whether he takes a £13,000 payout for leaving his role, despite having racked up nearly £11,000 in data roaming charges abroad.
+Scotland’s new Health Secretary has said it is for his predecessor to decide whether he takes a £13,000 payout for leaving his role, despite having racked up nearly £11,000 in data roaming charges abroad.

 SNP MSP for Airdrie and Shotts Neil Gray has succeeded Michael Matheson.